 Conference Travel Grant Type 1 : provide the name, the location, and the dates of the conference; in addition, provide a 1-2 paragraph description of why you want to attend this conference and what you hope to gain from the experience.

 Conference Travel Grant Type 2: provide the name, the location, and the dates of the conference; in addition, provide the title of the paper you plan to present, names and contact information of other authors (if any), and a copy of the abstract to be submitted.

 Field Travel Grant Type 1: provide a 2-page description of your research, including title, and how the grant would be used.

 Field Travel Grant Type 2: provide information about the field course or workshop (what, when, where, how much) and a description of why you want to attend and what you expect to get out of the experience.

-The Seneca Award: provide information listed above for Conference Grant Type 2 or Field Grant Type 1 and ensure that it shows your research focus on wetland plant ecology or restoration.
+The Seneca Award: provide information listed above for Field Grant Type 1 and ensure that it shows your research focus on wetland plant ecology or restoration.
 More information about the Seneca Award.